 There are a number of structures to consider when purchasing an existing franchise or setting up a new one.
 These include: operating as a sole trader, a partnership, a company, a two-tiered company structure or through a trust.
-This article considers the advantages and disadvantages of each when operating a franchise.
+This article considers the advantages and disadvantages of each franchise business structure.

 Setting up a proprietary limited company to operate a franchise will protect your personal assets, as a company is a separate legal entity.
 It is capable of owning its own assets and liabilities and entering into contracts on behalf of the franchise.